Rorison and Methot v ICBC and Her Majesty the Queen in Right of the Province of British Columbia

 Click to Read MSP Class Action – Notice of Civil Claim

 ICBC and the Province filed an application seeking leave to bring a motion to strike the claim of the Ratepayer Class before the certification hearing.
 These applications were heard on November 3, 2020 by Mr. Justice N. Smith and dismissed on November 6, 2020.
-The result is that both the Accident Victim Class and the Ratepayer Class will proceed to certification as scheduled on April 27, 2021.
+The result is that both the Accident Victim Class and the Ratepayer Class will proceed to certification as scheduled from April 26-28, 2021.

 Who does it affect?